ds4dm/Tulip.jl/README.md

 # Tulip

-An interior point method in Julia
+An interior point method in Julia, for now